jquirossoto/wordpress-multisite-ecs-efs-rds/README.md

 ## Read replica

 This stack allows to create a reading replica in RDS.
 In order for WordPress to be aware of and use this read replica, [HyperDB](https://wordpress.org/plugins/hyperdb/) must be installed and configured.
+These database endpoints are provided in the stack outputs.

 ## How to deploy the solution